 I have been known to program computers now and again.
 In fact, I guess I kind of do it for a living...
-These days, I mostly code in python, although I also consider myself very proficient in C, Perl, Bourne Shell, and moderately proficient in Ruby, SML, Haskell, O'Caml, Hy, C++, and Rust.
-In particular (as of 2016), I've been getting big into Rust -- I love the idea of a language with a strong, functionally-inspired type system and without a garbage collector
+These days, I mostly code in Python and Rust, although I also consider myself very proficient in C, Perl, Bourne Shell, and moderately proficient in Ruby, SML, Haskell, O'Caml, Hy and C++.

 If you want to hire me, you might enjoy my resume.
 No promises on how recently I updated it, though.